JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/CSS-Net- Classification and Substitution for Segmentation of Rotator Cuff Tear/index.md

 ---
-title: __'CSS-Net: Classification and Substitution for Segmentation of Rotator Cuff Tear'__
+title: '__CSS-Net: Classification and Substitution for Segmentation of Rotator Cuff Tear__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here